Focus Stacking Step Calculator

 Accuracy Notes:

-- Measure subject depth along the focus travel direction.
-A diagonal object can need more coverage than its visible width suggests.
+- Measure depth along the focus travel direction.
+Angled or curved objects may need more coverage than their visible front outline suggests.

 Worked Examples:

 Product macro at 1:1.
 With the Product macro 1:1 preset, full-frame print-safe sharpness, f/8, 30% overlap, 6 mm subject depth, and a 5 um rail increment, Programmed rail step is about 0.485 mm.
 Macro depth of field is about 0.696 mm, Frame count is 14, Rail travel is about 6.305 mm, and Effective aperture is f/16.
-The Coverage check is ready with a rear margin a little over 0.65 mm.
+The Coverage check is ready with a rear margin of about 0.653 mm.

 Insect detail at 2:1.
-With APS-C critical-crop sharpness, f/5.6, 40% overlap, 3 mm subject depth, and a 2 um rail increment, the same method gives a Programmed rail step near 0.050 mm and a Frame count of 61.
-The result is much finer than the 1:1 product setup because magnification squared reduces the macro depth of field.
+With APS-C critical-crop sharpness, f/5.6, 40% overlap, 3 mm subject depth, and a 2 um rail increment, Programmed rail step is 0.050 mm and Frame count is 61.
+The much smaller step comes from magnification squared in the macro depth-of-field formula, not from the subject depth alone.

 FAQ: